UMaine-NMD-211-Fall-2020/ArduinoToGameDay2/README.md

   - (tester feedback, if applicable)

   #### How to Submit
-  Submit either as a zipped file in your google drive folder or as a pull request below.
+  Submit either as a zipped file `firstname-lastname-final-arduinoVersion` in your google drive folder or as a pull request below.
   - [FirstName Lastname Final-ArduinoVersion](www.example.com)